RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 * Check if Insights Results Aggregator displays help message
 * Check if Insights Results Aggregator displays version info
 * Check if Insights Results Aggregator displays actual configuration
+* Check if jps utility is available
+* Check if ZooKeeper is running locally
+* Check if Kafka broker is running locally
+* Check if Kafka broker is running on expected port

 ## `insights-results-aggregator/starting_service.feature`